w3c/ServiceWorker/explainer.md

 Since loading documents and apps on the web boils down to an [HTTP request](http://shop.oreilly.com/product/9781565925090.do) the same way that any other sort of resource loading does, an interesting question arises: how do we distinguish loading a document from loading, say, an image or a CSS file that's a sub-resource for a document?
 And how can we distinguish between a top-level document and an `<iframe>`?

-A few properties are made available on `onfetch` event to help with this.
+A few properties are made available on the `onfetch` event to help with this.
 Since the browser itself needs to understand the difference between these types of resource requests -- for example, to help it determine when to add something to the back/forward lists -- exposing it to a ServiceWorker is only natural.

 Let's say we want a ServiceWorker that only handles top-level document navigations; that is to say, doesn't handle any `<iframes>` or requests for sub-resources like scripts, images, stylesheets or any of the rest.
 Here's how the most minimal version would look: